tinne26/etxt/docs/rasterize-outlines.md

 ...but while triangulation is a suitable method for big shapes to be processed on the GPU, on CPU we will use another approach: marking the outline boundaries.

-## Mark outline boundaries
+## Marking outline boundaries
-Let's say we have a letter like this:
+Let's say we have a glyph like this:

 TODO: image (black/white char, e.g 楽).

-Now, starting from the left border, we start going to the right, and each time we cross an outline boundary, we mark it.
+Now, starting from the left side, we start going to the right, and each time we cross an outline boundary, we mark it.
 The result would be something like this:

 TODO: image (black borders).

-Well, that's the core idea we will take advantage of to solve our problem!
+Well, that's the core idea that will help us solve our problem.
 Each time we issue a `LineTo` command to define a boundary segment for a contour, we will follow the line, see which pixels it crosses, and somehow store that information.

 This data can be stored internally in a regular array or buffer (dense representation), or using a sparse(r) representation.
 For the sake of simplicity we will be using a buffer, but both are used in practice and offer different trade-offs.
 You could even use a hybrid approach based on the final size of the mask.

-We are closer now, but there are still a few loose ends...
+We are making progress now, but there are still a few loose ends...

 First, to account for clockwise and counter-clockwise directions and make "holes" possible, we will make positive y changes (upward lines) set positive crossing values, and negative y changes (downward lines) set negative crossing values.